DuckySoLucky/hypixel-discord-chat-bridge/README.md

 The minecraft section includes a `username` and `password` option, if using a Mojang account these should be filled out with your Mojang username and password for the Minecraft account you plan on using, your Minecraft username is most likely the email it was created with.
 If using with a microsoft account change `accountType` to `microsoft`, `username` and `password` are not required and will be left blank as you will be directed to the [Microsoft Link page](https://www.microsoft.com/link).

+The `prefix` is the command prefixed used for all the commands in the bot on the Discord side, by default this is set it `!`.

 `guildID` is ID of the hypixel guild required for Hypixel API, `guildExp` is integer value required for `!gexp` command which is used for checking how much more Guild experience user has to collect to meet requirements of the guild.

 `messageRepeatBypass` is ability to toggle bypass for users to use same command back to back without bot getting stopped by hypixel chat, I recommend you keep it on.